cerc-io/watcher-ts/README.md

    - `TOKEN`: Personal access token (configured above)
    - `PUBLIC-EMAIL-ADDRESS`: Email address

 4. When authenticating to github packages for the first time, yarn install may throw Unauthorized error.
-To overcome this we need to run yarn install in `packages/graph-node` directory of graph-watcher repo.
-After this yarn install for graph-watcher-ts works properly even from root of the repo.
+To overcome this we need to run yarn install in `packages/graph-node` directory.
+After this yarn install for watcher-ts works properly even from root of the repo.

 This project uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).